aloptrbl/HalalGO/README.md

 ## Module / Functionality

 •	Login Module
-This module is for Muslim user to login into HalalGO application.
+<br>This module is for Muslim user to login into HalalGO application.
-<br>Before the user access the application, they need to enter email, password, full name and upload user image.
+Before the user access the application, they need to enter email, password, full name and upload user image.
 This function will allow the Muslim user to go to the homepage.

 •	Manage New Halal Product Information Module
 <br>This module is for Muslim user to submit new Halal product information that does not exist yet in the application.

 •	Manage New Halal Restaurant Information Module
-This module is for Muslim user to submit new Halal restaurant information that does not exist yet in the application.
+<br>This module is for Muslim user to submit new Halal restaurant information that does not exist yet in the application.

 •	View Halal Product Information Module
-This module is for Muslim user to view all verified Halal product information.
+<br>This module is for Muslim user to view all verified Halal product information.

 •	View Halal Restaurant Information Module
-This module is for Muslim user to view all verified Halal restaurant information.
+<br>This module is for Muslim user to view all verified Halal restaurant information.

 •	Rate Halal Product Module
-This module to allow Muslim user to rate on any Halal product in the application.
+<br>This module to allow Muslim user to rate on any Halal product in the application.

 •	Rate Halal Restaurant Module
-This module to allow Muslim user to rate on any Halal restaurant in the application.
+<br>This module to allow Muslim user to rate on any Halal restaurant in the application.

 •	Comment Halal Product Module
-This module allow Muslim user comment on any Halal product in the application.
+<br>This module allow Muslim user comment on any Halal product in the application.

 •	Comment Halal Restaurant Module
-This module allow Muslim user comment on any Halal product in the application.
+<br>This module allow Muslim user comment on any Halal product in the application.

-Manage Home Feed Module
+•	Manage Home Feed Module
-•	This module allow Muslim user to post recommended restaurant and interesting places.
+<br>This module allow Muslim user to post recommended restaurant and interesting places.

 •	View Nearby Halal Restaurant Location
-This module allow Muslim user view nearby Halal restaurant on map.
+<br>This module allow Muslim user view nearby Halal restaurant on map.

 ### Prerequisites